pchat-imm/srsRAN/README.md

 - time_adv_nsamples = 27

 ## Config open5gs
-go to local `localhost:3000` to add subscriber with info in user_db.csv
+go to local `localhost:3000` to add subscriber with info in user_db.csv /
-username: admin
+username: admin /
-password: 1423
+password: 1423 /
+at 09/01/23, the webui change to `localhost:9999` /
+also don't forget to start open5gs service

 ## run code
 ### 0. start masq